Nyabsi/blog/blogs/pico-4-ultra-review.md

 It can track your fingers pretty reliably if you aren't doing less common gestures such as crossing fingers, pulling back joints or convering your fingers partially.

-### Full Body Tracking

-The Pico Motion Trackers are affordable Full Body Tracking solution which uses combination of IR-Constellation for calibration and IMU trackers with a ML model for pose prediction, it can track all the 11 joints of human body.

-The tracking accuracy is okay, it's not quite accurate of course but for walking, standing, sitting and other common motions the trackers work extremely well, however the trackers seem to struggle in tracking above your knee, so if you pull your leg up at some point the tracking will stop, which is seemingly a limitation in the training data.

-You can sit or laydown with the trackers without them drifting, it is possible to cover the trackers for long period with a blanket, however this will prevent the occasional automatic drift correction from working correctly which may cause accumplated yaw drift over time.

 ## Controllers

 ### Layout